AAli107/AsembSim-Lib/README.md

 You can get AsembSim here: https://ali107.itch.io/asembsim

 ## How to use Library
 The following instructions shows how to use the library on Windows with Visual Studio 2022.
-The library should work on non-windows platforms, though it is untested.
+The library should work on non-windows platforms, though instructions to how to use on other platforms have not yet been made.
 There are two ways to use this library, please choose one.
 ### Steps using source code
 - Clone this repository through this command `git clone https://github.com/AAli107/AsembSim-Lib.git` or use any GUI-based source control software like GitHub Desktop.